-15.1 Sanitary Facilities: There are none within the Church but there are toilets available when required in the nearby Church Hall.
+15.1 Sanitary Facilities: There are none within the Church but there were 6 previously toilets available when required in the nearby Church Hall.
+However, this has now been sold so the PCC are considering installing a wc in Church.
 There is a water supply and tap outside of the boiler house for use in the Churchyard.